 Pickleball is an exciting and fun game that can be enjoyed by players of all ages.
 It's a great way to stay active while having some friendly competition with friends and family.
 With the right equipment and knowledge of the rules, anyone can have some pickleball fun in no time!

 I hope this guide has been helpful in giving you a basic understanding of the rules.
 Remember, there are some variations, so if you're playing somewhere else, make sure to ask about any differences in the game.
-Additionally, don't be afraid to ask questions if something isn't clear!
+Additionally, don't be afraid to ask questions if something isn't clear or check out our Pickleball FAQ!

 Now that you know the basics of how to play pickleball, get out on the court and have some fun!
 Whether it's a casual game or a heated tournament, pickleball is sure to provide hours of entertainment.
 So grab your pickleball paddle and get started!